appcelerator-developer-relations/movies/README.md

 [![Appcelerator Titanium](http://www-static.appcelerator.com/badges/titanium-git-badge-sq.png)](http://appcelerator.com/titanium/)

 Movies is an internal app we built to demonstrate how with Appcelerator you can use JavaScript to deliver beautiful, high-performance native apps entirely indistinguishable from those built in Java or Objective-C (or Swift).
-This application leverages a 3rd party data source to create a dynamic

 ## Quick Start